 "Social media is, in many respects, the window that customers have on your business," said Phil Rumbol, founding partner of Agency 101 and former marketing director of Cadbury U.K. Pulling the curtains shut over that window - as some companies would have it - risks insulating the organization from important customer feedback or alienating consumers who crave a new kind of relationship with the brands they use.
-In fact, to 40 percent more with those companies than other customers, according to Bain.
+In fact, recent research has shown that customers who engage with companies through social media are more loyal, and spend up to 40 percent more with those companies than other customers, according to Bain.